randosrandom/Space4AI/README.md

 ```
 - **ConfigFiles**: list of system descriptions you want to solve.
 Note that the relative path, with respect to the root folder of the project, must be given for each system file; we do not provide details about the systems configuration files structure since it is quite intuitive.

-- **Algorithm**: Here you can set the total number of iterations to request, the number of top solutions to retain, and decide whether to obtain reproducible results, which can be useful for debug or analysis, or just go random, as it's generally done in practice.
+- **Algorithm**: set the total number of iterations to request, the number of top solutions to retain, and decide whether to obtain reproducible results, which can be useful for debug or analysis, or just go random, as it's generally done in practice.

 - **Logger**: configure Logger messages
   - *priority*: 0 is the lowest priority (print everything possible, useful for hard debugging), 5 is the highest priority (print only the critical errors).